top of page

 • Use as a substitute for cancer treatment

-At Infinite Health, evidence is interpreted conservatively.
+At Infinite Health, we interpret evidence conservatively.
 Dr. Goolsby’s background in medical oncology reinforces strict boundaries around what regenerative medicine should—and should not—be used for.

 Why Some People Say Regenerative Medicine “Didn’t Work”